Precision Micro Magnets - Neodymium Micro Magnets

 What Are Micro Magnets Used For?

-Micro Magnets for Medical and Lab Devices
+Medical And Lab Devices

-Micro Magnets for Hall Effect Sensors and Position Detection
+Hall Effect Sensors And Position Detection

-For reed switch triggers, rotary position detection, magnetic encoders, and compact sensor modules, the magnet should be designed together with the sensor position, housing structure, and assembly tolerance.
-A small change in size, coating thickness, or magnetization axis may create a noticeable difference in sensor response.
+For Hall effect sensors, reed switch triggers, rotary position detection, magnetic encoders, and compact sensor modules, the magnet should be reviewed together with surface gauss, magnetization direction, working distance, air gap, sensor position, and housing tolerance.

-Micro Magnets for Micro Motors, Encoders, and Actuators
+Micro Motors, Encoders, And Actuators

 Other Common Applications

-Sensors & detection: Hall effect sensors, reed switches, proximity sensing, position detection, and signal triggering.
+Sensors & detection Hall effect sensors, reed switches, proximity sensing, position detection, and signal triggering.

-Fastening & latching: tiny closures for cases, covers, doors, lids, and precision housings.
+Fastening & latching Tiny closures for cases, covers, doors, lids, and precision housings.

-Electronics & connectors: magnetic charging tips, pogo-pin alignment, cable ends, earbuds, headphones, and wearable devices.
+Electronics & connectors Magnetic charging tips, pogo-pin alignment, cable ends, earbuds, headphones, and wearable devices.

-Modeling & prototyping: miniature parts, hobby builds, product testing, and early-stage prototype assemblies.
+Modeling & prototyping Miniature parts, hobby builds, product testing, and early-stage prototype assemblies.

-Quality Control & Inspection for Micro Magnets
+Quality Control & Inspection For Micro Magnets

 Micro magnets require more than standard visual inspection.
 Because the part size is extremely small, small variations in geometry, coating thickness, magnetization direction, or magnetic output can affect the final assembly result.